BennyThink/onekey-compile-ffmpeg/README.md

 Onekey shell script to compile ffmpeg non-free on Debian/Ubuntu/Mint/CentOS/RHEL/Fedora.

 ## Pre-build release ##
-If you are too lazy to build ffmpeg non-free  and have faith in me, you could just simply download my binaries by cliking [here.](http://bennydownload.file.alimmdn.com/ffmpeg-N-83470-gba632ef.tar.bz2?t=1486805078669) ffmpeg version is ffmpeg-N-83470-gba632ef, I'll continue building and sharing the binariein in recent days.
+If you are too lazy to build ffmpeg non-free  and have faith in me, you could just simply download my binaries by cliking [here](http://bennydownload.file.alimmdn.com/ffmpeg-N-83470-gba632ef.tar.bz2?t=1486805078669) or use official static builds: [Linux](https://www.johnvansickle.com/ffmpeg/), [Windows](https://ffmpeg.zeranoe.com/builds/), [MacOS](https://evermeet.cx/ffmpeg/).
+Ffmpeg version is ffmpeg-N-83470-gba632ef, outdated I guess.

 ## Description ##
 As you may see from the title, this is a onekey onekey shell script to compile `ffmpeg non-free` on Debian/Ubuntu/Mint/CentOS/RHEL/Fedora.